Protestant liturgy: Divine office

 The term "Divine Office" describes the practice of "marking the hours of each day and sanctifying the day with prayer".

 In Lutheranism, the offices were also combined into the two offices of Matins and Vespers, both of which are still maintained in modern Lutheran prayer books and hymnals.
 A common practice among Lutherans in America is to pray these offices mid-week during Advent and Lent.
 The office of Compline is also found in some Lutheran worship books and more typically used in monasteries and seminaries (cf. The Brotherhood Prayer Book).

 In Anglican churches, as with Lutheranism, the offices were combined into two offices: Morning Prayer and Evening Prayer, the latter sometimes known as Evensong.
 In more recent years, the Anglicans have added the offices of Noonday and Compline to Morning and Evening Prayer as part of the Book of Common Prayer.
 The Anglican Breviary, containing 8 full offices, is not the official liturgy of the Anglican Church.

 Rites

-The rites in the evangelical church (Protestantism) is a cultural-religious liturgy, based on mostly in the theological development of the region over the ethnicity.
+Protestant liturgy and ritual families are primarily influenced by the theological development of the regions.